RTK Accuracy Explained

 Frequently asked questions

-How does distance affect RTK accuracy?
+How to improve RTK accuracy?

 As the rover gets farther from the base, shared errors no longer match well.
 Accuracy may be about 0.6 cm horizontal and 1.0 cm vertical near the base, around 1.1 cm horizontal and 2.0 cm vertical at 10 km, and roughly 3.1 cm horizontal and 6.0 cm vertical at 50 km.

 RTKdata.com supports NTRIP RTK workflows for many rover types, including common drone setups like DJI Matrice 350 RTK NTRIP.
-You can start with the Free Trial or book a meeting for team needs.
+You can start with the Free Trial or book a meeting for team needs